What We Do

 To maximise the impact of the guidance produced, SDCEP employs various dissemination and implementation methods that are themselves based on research evidence.
 The programme’s position within NHS Education for Scotland and its links with the three Scottish dental institutions facilitate the integration of new guidance into education and training.
 Similarly, given the size and relative autonomy of the dental profession within Scotland, there is a realistic opportunity to implement guidance in a supportive manner and to evaluate its effectiveness to inform how best to facilitate changes in practice in the future.
 In collaboration with its partner programmes, TRiaDS (Translation Research in a Dental Setting) and SDPBRN (Scottish Dental Practice Based Research Network), SDCEP undertakes research to understand the barriers and facilitators to the implementation of guidance recommendations and tests implementation strategies designed to improve the uptake of guidance.

-Click here for more information on the work carried out in collaboration with TRiaDS and SDPBRN.
+Our partner programmes will show more information on the work carried out in collaboration with TRiaDS and SDPBRN.